marlon-gracietti/marlon-gracietti/_tabs/about.md

 {: .prompt-tip }
 -->

-### About Me
 Hello!
 I’m Marlon Gracietti de Amorim, a Senior Cloud Engineer and Software Architect with over 15 years of experience in the technology industry.
-I’m based in Blumenau, Santa Catarina, Brazil.
+I’m based in Santa Catarina, Brazil.

 My expertise lies in designing, modernizing, and migrating cloud-based solutions, primarily focusing on AWS and Azure platforms.
 I specialize in automating and optimizing cloud infrastructure using tools like Kubernetes and Terraform, always aiming to deliver scalable, secure, and efficient solutions.